 This Earncrypto review wouldn’t be complete if we didn’t explore all the ways you can earn on the platform, so let’s look at all the options that Earncrypto offers to get points.
 You can access them in your main menu.

 The first option you will encounter is the Earn Offers part.
 You will need to complete the survey questionnaire to get access.
 After that, you will receive a code via email that you need to input to start earning.
 You also have to disable your AdBlock, as you would in other rewards websites.

-The Earn Offers part works as the main area for getting points without filtering by task.
-There are nine task ‘offer walls’ that you can access, with a top-three marked in gold, silver, and bronze as top offer walls.
+The Earn Offers part works as the main area for getting points without filtering by the task.
+There are nine tasks ‘offer walls’ that you can access, with a top-three marked in gold, silver, and bronze as top offer walls.
 These are Wannads (first place), OfferToro (second), and AdWall (third).

 We created a test account and answered the questionnaire in both English and Spanish.
 Using the same answers in both questionnaires we created a profile to look for surveys.
 There was only one result, as you can see in the image below.
 Qualifying for that survey and answering it completely awards 18 points.

 Aside from the Earn Offers part, you can also apply to complete jobs.
 Users from the platform create these jobs, so there aren’t many of them available.
 You can create your own jobs to earn crypto via referral links, but you’ll have to be lucky to find posted jobs.
 Since the demand is so low, users snatch them away very quickly.